 3- Unofficial transcripts (the ones you can download online).

 The Graduate Student Association is part of a national organization of graduate students known as the National Association of Graduate and Professional Students.
 This Institution organizes two advocacy training events known as the Legislative Action Days (one in the fall and one in spring), and we participate by sending our representatives.
 The Association covers the cost of room and board to Washington DC and back.
 We will try to accommodate as many students as possible.
-However, if there are more qualifying applicants than the Association is able to afford to send, then, the Director of Advocacy and Legislative Affairs will randomly select a number of this applicants in a process that will be open to the public to see.
+However, if there are more qualifying applicants than the Association is able to afford to send, then, the Director of Advocacy and Legislative Affairs will randomly select a number of this applicants in a process that will be open to all participants to see.
 The selected candidates will be contacted, and instructions will be provided so they can be prepared for the training.

 If you have any question about this initiative please contact firstname.lastname@example.org